-Political Geography and Huntington's scheme of World divisions based
+Political Geography and Huntington's scheme of World divisions based five questions in all.

-The question paper will consist of nine questions.
-The candidate shall attempt five questions in all.
 Question No. 1 will be compulsory.
 The compulsory question will consist of four short answer type conceptual/thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
-The Candidate shall attempt four more questions selecting at least one from each Unit.
-Each question will carry 16 marks.
+The Candidate shall attempt four more questions selecting at least one from each